jason156/erpnext-operator/README.md

-# erpnext-operator
+# ERPNext Operator

-A kubernetes operator for ERPNext.
+A Kubernetes operator to deploy and manage ERPNext clusters.